Dynamics of stochastic integrate-and-fire networks: Abstract

 \section{Abstract}

 The neural dynamics generating sensory, motor, and cognitive functions are commonly understood through field theories for neural population activity.
-Classic neural field theories are derived from highly simplified, discrete state models of individual neurons.
-This calls into question their ability to describe the population dynamics of biophysical neural models.
-Here, we develop a general framework for studying mean field dynamics and fluctuation effects in integrate-and-fire networks.
-We construct the joint density functional for membrane potentials and spike trains in networks of integrate-and-fire neurons with stochastic spike emission.
-This reveals exact and approximate mean field theories for the activity in these networks.
-These mean field theories are simple neural activity equations with a new nonlinearity: a rate-dependent leak, which approximates the spike-driven resets of neurons' membrane potentials.
-We study the impact of spike resets on population dynamics, finding bistability between quiescent and active states in homogenous and excitatory-inhibitory pulse-coupled networks.
-In both cases, we compute the phase diagram for quiescent, active and bistable regimes in the coupling strengths and external input strength.
-We also find that fluctuations suppress activity in the active states.
-We then examine the relative roles of spike resets and recurrent inhibition in stabilizing network activity.
-A paradoxical reduction of inhibitory firing rates after stimulation is commonly understood to be a signature of an inhibitory-stabilized regime.
-Such paradoxical responses occur in wide regions of parameter space.
-Spike resets dynamically stabilize even excitatory-only networks, however, so that recurrent inhibition is not necessary to stabilize activity.
-Finally, we discuss perturbative and exact methods for examining fluctuations in these networks.
+Classic neural field theories are derived from highly simplified models of individual neurons, while biological neurons are highly complex cells.
+Integrate-and-fire models retain a key nonlinear feature of neuronal activity: action potentials return the membrane potential to a nearly fixed reset value.
+This nonlinear reset of the membrane voltage after a spike is absent from classic neural field theories.
+Here, we develop a statistical field theory for networks of integrate-and-fire neurons with stochastic spike emission.
+This reveals a new mean field theory for the activity in these networks, fluctuation corrections to the mean field dynamics, and a mapping to a self-consistent renewal process.
+We use these to study the impact of the spike-driven reset of the membrane voltage on population activity.
+The spike reset gives rise to a multiplicative, rate-dependent leak term in the mean field membrane voltage dynamics.
+This leads to bistability between quiescent and active states in the mean field theory of homogenous and excitatory-inhibitory pulse-coupled networks.
+We uncover two types of fluctuation correction to the mean field theory, due to the nonlinear mapping from membrane voltage to spike emission and the nonlinear reset.
+These can have competing effects, promoting and suppressing activity respectively.
+We then examine the roles of spike resets and recurrent inhibition in stabilizing network activity.
+We calculate the phase diagram for inhibitory stabilization and find that an inhibition-stabilized regime occurs in wide regions of parameter space, consistent with experimental reports of inhibitory stabilization in diverse brain regions.
+Fluctuations narrow the region of inhibitory stabilization, consistent with their role in suppressing activity through spike resets.